commontoolsinc/tutorials/state.md

 We often have computed states which are derived from existing states.

 A concrete example of derived state is AC (Armor Class).
-It's value is affected by another state value, Dexterity.
+Its value is affected by another state value, Dexterity.
 We'll build out this example.

 First, let's create the Dexterity attribute.
 Not surprisingly, we'll use a `Cell` to store this data.
 We'll also display it in the `[UI]` section.